 But Dad was smiling so brightly that he lit up the night sky.
 He was so thrilled and proud that he was able to join the family for Sarah and Billy's wedding.
 (Excuse me, but I have to stop writing for a moment, as now I am crying because I miss my adventurous Dad -- with his boundless energy and enthusiasm -- so much!)

-I lived in -- a three-bedroom "hip roof" ranch, on Sherbrooke Street, on top of a mountain in Bristol.
+Dad had an insatiable curiosity and a sharp mind.
+He was an amateur scientist, always devouring Popular Science magazines.
+With zero money and no experience, Dad built the first house I lived in -- a three-bedroom "hip roof" ranch, on Sherbrooke Street, on top of a mountain in Bristol.
 He built the house the year I was born, in direct defiance of his mother -- Grandma Albina -- who famously predicted that Dad was foolish to undertake the project.
 She told him he would fail.
 Not a chance!
 Dad financed the house relying on building loans -- the bank approved a sum of money to first pour the foundation, then inspected the work before awarding a subsequent sums of money to cover subsequent phases of building.

-himself and did such a good job that he ended up helping several others, including my mother's brothers in Connecticut, to wire their houses.
+He wired the Sherbrooke Street house himself and did such a good job that he ended up helping several others, including my mother's brothers in Connecticut, to wire their houses.
 To the end of his days, Dad was fascinated with electricity (as well as an endless number of other topics, including solar energy, electric vehicles, comets, gardening, space travel, the secrets of the Universe, and the reason why the dinosaurs went extinct.)
 You name it, Dad was interested.

-in 2011 for my parents' Pittsfield, MA, home.
+What follows here is a very detailed diagram that I found just yesterday in my "Dad folder."
+For whatever reason, he sketched this electricty schemata in 2011 for my parents' Pittsfield, MA, home.
 Heaven knows why he needed such a sketch!
 He was always busy building one thing or another, or planning a new project.
 A talented carpenter, he spent many happy hours as a "mole" (Mom's word for him) in his woodworking shop in the basement.
-The wooden furniture and little toys and
+The wooden furniture and little toys and Christmas ornaments he created are treasured by everybody who owns them.
+At the end of his life, when he could no longer work with wood, he became known as the "Cardboard King" at Daybrook Village in Holyoke, MA, creating nifty boxes and other items out of Amazon packing boxes my sister Holly sent to his apartment.

-Among the sweetest things that Dad did toward the end of his life was buy each of his granddaughters and his daughters tiny ceramic birds!
-Mine is a goldfinch, which makes sense, as that was my husband's favorite bird when he was growing up.
 One more major piece of evidence that Dad would have been an extraordinary engineer: after we moved into our second home in 1960, in Pleasant Valley, New York (because Dad had taken a job as a Customer Engineer at IBM in Poughkeepside) it soon became apparent that our well wasn't deep enough to provide adequate water.
 We ran out of water continually -- until finally, Dad decided to design and build (with his own two hands) a CISTERN, the likes of which I've never seen except, say, as part of the Roman aqueducts!

 Dad figured out how to route rainwater into the cavernous cinderblock cistern (which he buried underground.)
 From that point on, Mom washed all of our clothes in the cistern's water; the rainwater in the cistern also flushed the toilets in our house.
 Thanks to Dad's ingenuity, we never ran out of water again!